minanayernia/SATSolver/README.md

-#SATSolver
+#  SATSolver
 Mathematical Logic Project

-Implementation of DPLL algorithm
+Implementation of DPLL algorithm in python